Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 ## dataset_visualization.py
 This is the file which consist of two functions namely plotsPerColumnDistribution, PlotScatterMatrix used for Distribution Graphs, Scatter and density plots respectively.
 These functions are used to visualize our dataset.

+# GUI.jpeg
+This file contains the screenshot of the built GUI which shows the working of the system

 # Working with GUI
 ## Step 1:
 Enter the name in the provided space infront of the label as "Name of the Patient".